Emergency E-Learning Weather Day Information

 - The School City of Hobart believes all parents are committed to keeping children safe and these parents will dress their children appropriately for the weather when sending the children to school

 - Variable weather conditions are to be expected in Northwest Indiana.
-The School City of Hobart believes parents have plans in place for weather related delays and closures.
+The School City of Hobart believes parents should have plans in place for weather related decisions to move to E-Learning.

 - The most unpredictable weather variable is freezing rain/sleet.
 Freezing rain/sleet is temperature sensitive and fast-occurring.
 It begins and ends will little notice.
 When freezing rain/sleet are predicted, the decision regarding school is delayed until the latest possible time in an effort to observe the most current and local conditions.
 Such a decision will generally be made in the morning.